Roberto Guerrero: CART Indycar World Series

-Guerrero made his Indy car debut in 1984 for Bignotti-Carter Racing in the No. 9 Master Mechanic March 84C-Cosworth DFX with legendary chief mechanic George Bignotti serving as Guerrero's chief mechanic.
-The high point of Guerrero's season was a 2nd-place finish at the Indianapolis 500 where he also shared the race's rookie of the year award with Michael Andretti.
-Guerrero's best finishes outside of Indianapolis were a pair of 5th-place finishes at the Budweiser Cleveland Grand Prix at Burke Lakefront Airport and the Michigan 500 at Michigan International Speedway.
-Guerrero finished out the season 11th in points with 52 points, only one point out of the top ten.
+Guerrero made his Indy car debut in 1984 for Bignotti-Cotter Racing in the No. 9 Master Mechanic March 84C-Cosworth DFX with legendary chief mechanic George Bignotti serving as Guerrero's chief mechanic.
+The high point of Guerrero's season was a second place finish at the Indianapolis 500 where he also shared the race's rookie of the year award with Michael Andretti.
+Guerrero's best finishes outside of Indianapolis were a pair of fifth place finishes at the Budweiser Cleveland Grand Prix at Burke Lakefront Airport and the Michigan 500 at Michigan International Speedway.
+Guerrero finished out the season eleventh in points with 52 points, only one point out of the top ten.
 Guerrero won the series' rookie of the year award.

-In 1985 Bignotti went into retirement and the team was reorganized as Team Cotter with Guerrero driving their No. 9 Master Mechanic/True Value March 85C-Cosworth DFX.
-Compared to the previous season 1985 was a disappointment highlighted by a 3rd-place finish at the Indianapolis 500 and a 4th at the Stroh's 300K at Laguna Seca Raceway.
+In 1985, Bignotti retired, and the team was reorganized as Team Cotter with Guerrero driving their No. 9 Master Mechanic/True Value March 85C-Cosworth DFX.
+Compared to the previous season, 1985 was a disappointment highlighted by a 3rd-place finish at the Indianapolis 500 and a 4th at the Stroh's 300K at Laguna Seca Raceway.
 The season also saw Guerrero retire out of a race twice while leading, first at the Michigan 500 at Michigan International Speedway (due to gearbox issues) and then at the Molson Indy 300 at Sanair Super Speedway (due to Guerrero crashing).
-Guerrero finished the season 17th in points with 34 points.
+Guerrero finished the season seventeenth in points with 34 points.

 Guerrero returned with Team Cotter in 1986 to drive their No. 2 True Value/Emerson Electronics March 86C-Cosworth DFX (numbered 5 at Indianapolis only).
-Guerrero continued his streak of impressive finishes with a 4th place in the race.
-Guerrero also scored a pair of 2nd-place finishes, first at the Escort Radar Warning 200 at Mid-Ohio Sports Car Course and the Miami Indy Challenge 200 at Tamiami Park.
-In the latter Guerrero qualified on pole position and led every lap, except the final lap due to running out of fuel and handing the win to Al Unser Jr. Guerrero finished the season 9th in points with 87 points.
+Guerrero continued his streak of impressive finishes with a fourth place in the race.
+Guerrero also scored a pair of second place finishes, first at the Escort Radar Warning 200 at Mid-Ohio Sports Car Course and the Miami Indy Challenge 200 at Tamiami Park.
+In the latter, Guerrero qualified on pole position and led every lap, except the final lap due to running out of fuel and handing the win to Al Unser Jr..
+Guerrero finished the season ninth in points with 87 points.